ZadoyanMK/zip_all_files/README.md

 ...
 ```

-All filenames displayed with index and "~" at the end of filenames.
+All filenames displayed with index and "~" at the end.

 This script has tested only on windows!